Christian Stress Release

 High Stress (Fight, Flight, Freeze)

-We move into the state of High Stress for 2 reasons:
+You move into the state of High Stress for 2 reasons:

 Is Bad Stress Bad?